James231/GoogleAppScript-UsefulScripts/README.md

 ## Set Boolean

-This consists of 3 scripts.
-One sets a value in a Google Spreadsheet to true, another sets the value to false.
-A third script simply retrieves the value.
+This consists of 2 scripts.
+One sets a value in a Google Spreadsheet to true or false, the other simply retrieves the value.
 Both act as HTTP Endpoints.

 This has a variety of uses.
 For example, when I want to turn on my PC when I'm away from home, I can use my phone to set the value to true.
 I have a raspberry pi which calls the retreive endpoint regularily.
 As soon as it sees a 'true', it sets the value back to false and sends a Wake on Lan packet to my PC to turn it on.
 (This avoids forwarding a http port to my pi)